 Premier Simon Chang (張善政) said yesterday it would prove "very, very, very challenging" for President-elect Tsai Ing-wen to meet the renewable energy targets she set during the presidential campaign.

-The U.S. dollar rose against the New Taiwan dollar Thursday, gaining NT$0.022 to close at the day's high of NT$30.050 as the greenback recovered from its early losses with the help of the local central bank, dealers said.
+The U.S. dollar rose against the New Taiwan dollar Friday, gaining NT$0.002 to close at the day's high of NT$32.281 as intervention by Taiwan's central bank helped the U.S. currency recoup its earlier losses, dealers said.